SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 - Select the date and time range.
 - Choose the type of log.
 The supported logs are usually device-specific.
 - Enter an optional text to filter the log.
 For example, if you enter "Users", only lines with the word "Users" in them will appear in the returned log information.
-- Select the maximum number of lines to display (descending).
+- Select the maximum number of lines to display (counted from the end).
 - Click "Request log".

 ![Request log](/guides/users-guide/requestlog.png)